stiliajohny/stiliajohny.github.io/content/posts/k8s-learn-2-kubernetes_api_database_integration/index.en.md

 ```

+> I have already pushed this image to Docker Hub.
+You can pull it using `docker pull stiliajohny/k8s-training-api`
+> The existing image will be used on the k8s deployment.

 Docker will build the image and tag it with `local_development/k8s_tutorial:v1`.
 You can change the tag to whatever you want.

 {{< admonition warning "API connectivity issue" true >}}